Muirfield/pocketmine-plugins/NetherChests/README.md

 [Thread](http://forums.pocketmine.net/threads/netherchests.9269/) for
 that.
 You are more likely to get a response and help that way.

-**NOTE:**
+_NOTE:_

-This documentation was last updated for version **1.1.0dev1**.
+This documentation was last updated for version **1.1.0**.

 Please go to
 [github](https://github.com/alejandroliu/pocketmine-plugins/tree/master/NetherChests)
 for the most up-to-date documentation.

-You can also download this plugin from this [page](https://github.com/alejandroliu/pocketmine-plugins/releases/tag/NetherChests-1.1.0dev1).
+You can also download this plugin from this [page](https://github.com/alejandroliu/pocketmine-plugins/releases/tag/NetherChests-1.1.0).

 <!-- template-end -->